 Yes, based off scores last year.
 Please click here for grading table.

 Yes, however if you choose to compete in another Powerlifting Federation while also maintaining your APU membership, there may be some restrictions when it comes to being selected for international competitions.

 For any member to be eligible to represent Australian Powerlifting Union Ltd as an athlete, coach or official in any International Powerlifting Federation International or Regional championship they must not be currently participating as a member, official, coach or athlete in any capacity and/or is in any business, professional or sport related agreement with a Powerlifting Organisation or an individual that is currently excluded, banned, suspended or in disrepute with the IPF.

 Such person who wishes to represent Australian Powerlifting Union Ltd at any IPF International or regional event is required to disengage all activities with the Organisation that is currently excluded, banned, suspended or in disrepute with the IPF and resign at least 3 months prior to any International or Regional championship they wish to participate in and they must participate and meet the qualifying requirements in a qualifying event prior to selection in the National team.
 Evidence of resignation and/or permanent disengagement must be presented to the Australian Powerlifting Union Ltd. Board and it reserves the right to make a decision on the eligibility of the athlete to be accepted or rejected as a member and also accept or reject an athlete to represent Australian Powerlifting Union Ltd at any events.

-As per IPF Constitution: 14.9 Participating in Non-IPF Competition
+As per IPF BY-Laws: 15.8 Participating in Non-IPF Events

 If you are a member of another federation at the time of joining APU you are to provide details of your other affiliation on the membership application form.